HomeGuidesAPI ReferenceRelease notes

 1:1 Relationship between Bucket and Source

-Connect to a S3 source
+Connect to an S3 source

 Prerequisites